 Pastor Amalia (she/hers) is passionate about helping others live freely, sharing God’s love with neighbors and creation.
 Drawn to ministry among believers, skeptics, and seekers of all ages, she seeks new ways of telling the true story of God’s love in Jesus Christ for the world.
-Amalia believes Christ-centered communities recognize, understand, and love us for who we are.
-This frees us to live transformed lives with love for ourselves and others.
+Amalia believes Christ-centered communities see us for who we are, freeing us to live transformed lives with love for ourselves and others.
 As a publicly-identifying bisexual person, Amalia is committed to authentic hospitality, celebrating diversity, and seeking justice and belonging for all people.

 Pastor Amalia earned an M.Div at Wartburg Theological Seminary in Dubuque, Iowa and a B.A. in English and Religion at Luther College in Decorah, Iowa.
 Prior to pursuing a call to ordained ministry, she spent a decade working on public policy for Planned Parenthood and a decade as the director of Extraordinary Lutheran Ministries, a nonprofit ministry affirming and equipping LGBTQIA+ Lutheran rostered ministers and seminarians.

-Pastor Amalia and her spouse David Lester moved from Decorah, Iowa with their "chillhuahua" mix, Cholla.
-They co-parent three adult humans from David’s first marriage - Oran (he/him), Aidan (he/him), and Finn (they/them), who live in Portland, Decorah, and Chicago.
-You will find David and Amalia exploring Tucson, hiking, seeking out live music, and hosting visiting family and friends.
+Pastor Amalia and her spouse David Lester moved from Decorah, Iowa with their "chillhuahua," Cholla.
+They co-parent three adult humans from David’s first marriage - Oran (he/him), Aidan (he/him), and Finn (she/hers), who live in Decorah, Portland, and Chicago.
+Amalia and David enjoy exploring Tucson, hiking, talking to their dog in ridiculous voices, checking out breweries, and hosting visiting family and friends.

-Pastor Amalia Vagts began as Pastor of Our Saviour's on November 1, 2021.
+Pastor Amalia began at Our Saviour's on November 1, 2021.

 Steve joined the OSLC staff in February of 2018, originally as Publications Coordinator, in December of 2021 he took on the Parish Coordinator position.
 He was born and grew up in Las Vegas, NV, graduating from UNLV in 2005 with a BA in Advertising.
 He moved to Tucson in 2013 to marry his husband, Darren.
 He spent the previous decade before joining the OSLC staff in various positions within the banking industry, but is very happy to be back doing what he most enjoys.
 Steve travels back to Las Vegas monthly to oversee and perform in a successful show he’s run there since 2001.
 He enjoys traveling, films, books and spending time with his family and terrier, Jack.